jbx-protocol/juice-docs-v1/protocol/specifications/data-structures/jbfundaccessconstraints.md

   uint256 distributionLimit;
   // The amount of the allowance. uint256 overflowAllowance;
+  // The currency that the distribution limit are denoted in. uint256 distributionLimitCurrency;
-  // The currency that the contraints are denoted in. uint256 currency;
+  // The currency that the overflow allowance are denoted in. uint256 overflowAllowanceCurrency;
 }
 ```